razzius/fish-functions/README.md

 ### `post <title>`

-Create a skeleton Jekyll post with the given title.
+Go to my Jekyll blog and create a skeleton Jekyll post with the given title.

+Note: this is hardcoded with my blog path

 ```
 $ post Fish functions